mboecker/mlrmbo-webservice/README.md

 # mlrMBO as a Webservice

+Optimization is often needed in many operating fields, both for commercial and research purposes.
-Model-based optimization (also called Bayesian optimization) can be useful for many people, including commercial and research operations.
-If you're trying to solve a black-box optimization problem and the evalutation of a single experiment is expensive, MBO can be used.
+Model-Based Optimization (also called Bayesian optimization) is most useful for trying to solve a black-box optimization problem where the evalutation of a single experiment is expensive.
 To give you the most interesting experiment configuration, MBO fits a model to your already evaluated data and, based on that, proposes a new configuration you should try.

-The state-of-the-art solution for MBO in R is [`mlrMBO`](https://github.com/mlr-org/mlrMBO).
-But not everyone wants to install a R-environment, the packages needed for mlrMBO, and so on.
+The state-of-the-art solution for MBO in R is [`mlrMBO`](https://github.com/mlr-org/mlrMBO), but not everyone wants to install an R-environment, the packages needed for mlrMBO, and so on.
 We try to give the benefits of mlrMBO to everyone by providing a REST-API backed by mlrMBO.
 REST is using JSON (a text-based data encoding supported by almost every programming language) to communicate over HTTP.
-This allows us to support every programming language on the client side and also use the secure HTTPS protocol for the data transfers.
+This allows us to support every programming language on the client side and also to use the secure HTTPS protocol for data transfer.

 ## Project Structure